 4. The College Football Hall of Fame – Atlanta, Georgia

 If you’re planning a trip to the Peach State, consider a stop at the College Football Hall of Fame.
 The destination has partnered with KultureCity to make the Hall more accessible and inclusive to all types of visitors.
 Each staff member is trained on how to recognize and interact with guests who have sensory sensitivities.
 Guests can also ask for a sensory bag, which includes noise-canceling headphones, fidget tools, and verbal cue cards.

-At Aquatica Orlando, the water park’s entire staff has completed IBCCES certification around sensitivity and awareness.
+At Aquatica Orlando, one of the most popular Orlando water parks, the entire staff has completed IBCCES certification around sensitivity and awareness.
 In fact, it’s the first water park in the world to receive a Certified Autism Center distinction from the organization.

-The newest LEGO-themed theme park will debut this year in New York.
-LEGOLAND New York will offer seven different themed lands and a new resort hotel.
+The newest LEGO-themed theme park debuted in 2021 in New York.
+LEGOLAND New York offers seven different themed lands and a new resort hotel.
 The on-site quiet rooms are where families and kids can decompress with dim lighting, tactile toys, and weighted blankets.
-The new theme park will offer a step-by-step fully illustrated walkthrough of each ride in the park, so no one will be surprised by darkness, loud noises, bright lights, or other effects that could be overwhelming.
+The theme park also offers a step-by-step fully illustrated walkthrough of each ride in the park, so no one will be surprised by darkness, loud noises, bright lights, or other effects that could be overwhelming.

 Consider stopping at Mount Vernon, the home of George Washington and his wife, Martha, if you’re embarking on a family road trip this summer.
 The historic site offers sensory-friendly events where they lower the lights and audio and turn off the hand dryers.
 The on-site education specialists can also provide sensory-friendly interpretation for anyone in need of assistance.

 Autism-Friendly Vacations Outside the U.S.